ABOUT KAUFFMAN FASTTRAC®

 “The name of our company came to us while driving through the rolling hills of Wyoming County.
 They were so majestic and beautiful,” said the Webers.
 “We decided to go with Majestic Hill Coffee Roasters.
 We are dedicated to having our coffee be memorable and enjoyable; like a ride through Wyoming County.”

 Through the FastTrac Program, they created their business plan and established a limited liability company.
 The Webers were then approved for a micro-loan through the Wyoming County Business Center.

 Today, Majestic Hill Coffee Roasters, LLC roasts coffee beans and supplies local restaurants and businesses in bean and ground form.
 They offer leased coffee equipment to qualifying commercial customers.
 Individuals can enjoy a cup of local artisan coffee at various locations around Western New York.
 If seeking a great cup of your favorite blend of coffee at home, purchases can be made online at www.majestichillcoffee.com.

-The Wyoming County Business Center, Inc. is greatly appreciative of the generous program sponsors, Tompkins Bank of Castile, Complete Payroll, Steuben Trust Company, Robert D. Strassel Esq., Wyoming County Board of Supervisors and the workforce development resources available to participants through Community Action for Wyoming County.
+The Wyoming County Business Center, Inc. is greatly appreciative of the generous program sponsors, Tompkins Bank of Castile, Complete Payroll, Steuben Trust Company, Robert D. Strassel Esq., Five Star Bank, Wyoming County Board of Supervisors and the workforce development resources available to participants through Community Action for Wyoming County.